 POTENTIAL TO GROW

-It’s worth noting that since Beam is a newer platform, the requirements are much lower but there’s obviously a smaller audience.
-I’d also add that Beam’s discovery for newer streamers is superior than a site like Twitch due to filter’s like “Up and Coming”.
-There are certainly cases for both platforms to be made but Beam will probably offer you partnership if you have lower numbers.
+It’s worth noting that since Mixer is a newer platform, the requirements are much lower but there’s obviously a smaller audience.
+I’d also add that Mixer’s discovery for newer streamers is superior than a site like Twitch due to filter’s like “Up and Coming”.
+There are certainly cases for both platforms to be made but Mixer will probably offer you partnership if you have lower numbers.

 Don't let the 500+ intimidate you.